 It was my mom’s 11th death anniversary just a few days ago.
-She passed away in 2001, just 4 months after my wedding, quite suddenly, just 52…..
-This is a repost of a post I did a couple of years back for her.
+She passed away in 2001, just 4 months after my wedding, quite suddenly, just 52.
+This is a repost of a post I did a couple of years back on her.

 It is not as if I do not feel the pain of losing her, but it has become blunt with passing time.
 A beautiful lady, too beautiful actually… as kids while growing up, my sister and I used to wonder why we could not have inherited her flawless beauty — beautiful straight hair, a radiant, glowing complexion and great features.
 Her slim body is what we have surely inherited :), at least.
 Coming from a well-to-do family, she had a very strict upbringing.
 She was extremely adept at cooking and also knew sewing, stitching, embroidery and crochet work.
 She knew how to make finger-licking pickles (I have inherited some of her passion for food).
 A vegetarian, she could churn out fabulous non-veg dishes without so much as tasting them.
 She was extremely friendly and social to my father’s reclusive nature.
 She was a simple homely lady, soft spoken with a warm demeanour, very dedicated to her family and extremely loving.
 When I was growing up, dad was a person we were afraid of — distant and strict.
 I hardly ever remember him giving us a hug or showing his emotions towards us, but mom more than made up for it with her affection.
 She kept the family well-knit and balanced.